-If one or more of these conditions occurs, change the fuel brand used.
+- Poor fuel quality can cause inefficient engine operation and poor driveability, which may go away once the engine is warmed up.
+If this occurs, change the fuel brand.
 It may require at least one full tank of the proper fuel to turn the light off.
+See Fuel